stacks-network/sbtc-docs/src/nakamoto-signer-developer-guide.md

 # Disclaimer

-Development is on going and changes to the Signer configuration should be expected.
+Development is ongoing and changes to the Signer configuration should be expected.
 This document will be updated every sprint to ensure its accuracy.

 ## Prerequisites